conda-forge/conda-forge.github.io/src/user/announcements.rst

     we have switched to have ``numpy 1.16`` as the minimum supported version on all platforms.

-:2020-07-17: Conda-forge is building openblas with both pthreads and openmp on Linux
+:2020-07-17: conda-forge is building openblas with both pthreads and openmp on Linux

     The main change is that ``openblas`` will use pthreads for threading by default on Linux instead of the previous ``openmp`` default.